 An early interest in other countries and cultures has shaped her life and Sarah has spent time all over the world.
 Travel remains a passion.

 Sarah became a diabetic when she was doing her university degree, aged 21.
 After her Law degree she qualified as a chartered accountant and has pursued a business career.
-Aside from Finance, her professional interests cover how data empowers the workplace and she has a particular focus on culture and diversity.
+Aside from Finance, her professional interests cover how data empowers the workplace and she has a particular focus on culture and inclusion.

 These days, Sarah lives in south-west London with Jim, and her two children, Lauren and Greg.
 Family is the centre of her world, and a huge number of life’s pleasures involve doing things together.
 Whether going to sports fixtures, shows, exploring new places, enjoying weekends away from it all, or seeing friends, life is always full.

-On the 30th anniversary of Type 1 diagnosis, this video shares a few words of thanks to those who have helped along the way.
+On the 30th anniversary of type 1 diagnosis, this video shares a few words of thanks to those who have helped along the way.

 Sign up to receive blog posts and other information.